ccie18643/PyTCP/README.md

  - IP protocol - inbound and outbound IP fragmentation, IP options accepted but not supported
  - ICMP protocol - only ICMP messages that are needed for stack operations are implemented, eg. echo, echo reply, port unreachable
  - UDP protocol - full support
+ - TCP protocol - basic support, work in progress
  - UDP socket mechanism - full support for single threaded and multithreaded services
- - TCP protocol - basic support, work in progress
  - TCP socket mechanism - basic support, work in progress
+ - Single threaded UDP Echo service - standard echo service responding to message on port 7
+ - Multi threaded UDP Echo servce - created to develop and test TCP specific socket mechanisms with one listening socket and multiple child sockets supporting actuall connections, its simply easier to work on it using UDP protocol before making it part of TCP socket implementation

 #### Not yet mplemented features: